 The lithograph with carborundum aquatint entitled, Land of Plenty, was hand printed by Christopher Shore and Paul DeRuvo at the Center and is an edition of 50 prints.
 The print is a full bleed image measuring 16″ x 20″.

 A few copies of the signed, limited edition of 50 are still available.
 Until Sunday, March 11, those interested have the opportunity to purchase Land of Plenty at $900, after that date it will increase to the post-reveal price of $1,800, which is the market value of the work of art.
 If you are interested in purchasing the 2017 Editions Club Print, Land of Plenty, by Chuck Webster, please contact Jackie at 203-899-7999.

-You can secure a copy of the next Editions Club for only $450, of which $50 supports the High School Student Fellowship Program.
+Now is also a great time to sign up for the 2018 Editions Club.
+You can secure your impression of the next print for only $450, of which $50 supports the Summer High School Scholarship Program.
 That portion of your subscription is tax-deductible.

 Editions Club Fellowship

 Amy Chu, a graduate of New Canaan High School, created a lithograph titled Noodle Enthusiast as the Editions Club Fellow for 2017.
 The three color lithograph was hand drawn and proofed by the artist with the assistance of Paul DeRuvo last summer.
 Prints from the edition are available for purchase for $200 with proceeds going to the artist who is currently a freshman at Tufts University.